akebu6/INTRODUCTION/README.md

 - Interested in Android Application, Data Science, Testing & QA and Cloud Computing
 - An Open Source enthusiast & Contributor
 - I love writing in my free tiime, you can find some of my articles on my [hashnode profile](https://akebu6.hashnode.dev/)
-- Hobbies: watch anime, read novels, play chess
+- Hobbies: watch anime, read novels, play chess, write and run
 - A volunteer who loves helping out, you can reach me on any of my socials listed below

 ### Currently Learning